DeVos, Defiant At CPAC, Walks A Fine Line On Transgender Rights

 "The media has had its fun with me," DeVos said, noting, however, "my job isn't to win popularity contests" with the media or the "Washington education establishment."

 She criticized $7 billion in school grants given out by the Obama Education Department.
-She said they thought "money alone would solve the problem.
+She said that administration thought "money alone would solve the problem.
 They tested their model and failed miserably."

 She also spoke out against university administrators and professors "telling you what to think."
 She said the "real threat is silencing people with whom you disagree."

-The University of California Berkeley drew President Trump's tweeting ire after it protesters blocked the Milo Yiannopoulos, the controversial former Breitbart editor, from speaking.
-But he's the exact same speaker CPAC disinvited after video surfaced of him seeming to defend pedophilia.
+The University of California, Berkeley drew Trump's tweeting ire after protesters blocked Milo Yiannopoulos, the controversial former Breitbart editor, from speaking there.
+But he is the same speaker CPAC disinvited after video surfaced of him seeming to defend pedophilia.

 DeVos praised "good teachers" and said they should be paid accordingly, but she blasted "defenders of the status quo."
 Teachers unions were vociferously against DeVos' nomination.